Last Updated on March 22, 2023 by Eve Dawes

 I love going to Starbucks for breakfast when I’m traveling for business (9-12 weeks of the year).
 It’s convenient and often one of the healthiest, lower calories choices when you’re at airports or on the road and you only have time to grab and go.
 If you’re more of a listener than a reader, I’ve shared the podcast episode below as well as the transcript.

-The best and worst of Starbucks most popular drinks and sweet treats and best low sugar Starbucks drinks & options
+The worst Starbucks most popular drinks and sweet treats and best low sugar Starbucks drinks & options

 I created this list to help navigate the Starbucks menu as it’s not as straight forward as it looks and there’s more to a name.
 Even though Starbucks is really good about listing the calories in their food and drink, there’s more to it than just calories, there’s the fat, carbohydrates and protein to think about too.
 And the flavor!
 I’m all about being healthy but it still has to taste good.

 I’m never going to tell anyone what to do and what not to eat or drink but I just want you to have all of the information.
 That way you can make informed decisions and decide when you want a treat and when you’re trying to make healthier daily habit choices.

-8 highest calorie drinks at Starbucks and the best low sugar Starbucks drink healthy options and alternatives
+8 highest calorie drinks at Starbucks and the best low sugar Starbucks drinks healthy options and alternatives

 1. Starbucks High Calorie Drink: Cinnamon Roll Frappuccino

 It sounds amazing, especially on a hot day and probably is but it is as unhealthy as it sounds.
 It might be one of the best tasting Starbucks drinks but it comes at a price!